bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_VERIFYING_SPENDS.md

 ## Validating the Spend

-You can use the `validate()` method to run the scripts and validate thee spend, as follows:
+You can use the `validate()` method to run the scripts and validate the spend, as follows:

 ```typescript
 const validated = spend.validate()